FAQs

 For individual projects and operations, 11 indicators are sampled to manually verify that the information provided meets the required criteria and definition against which they are being scored.
 This includes, among others, project budget documents, reviews and evaluations as well as sub-national locations.
 Sampling is conducted on 20 current projects and operations.
 These are randomly selected.
 A minimum of ten project documents or data need to pass sampling to be scored as IATI data.

 Data must be current for an organisation to be able to score on each indicator.
-For purposes of the Index, “current” is defined as published within the 12-months immediately preceding the end of the data collection period, i.e. “current” information was published between the 9th of March 2017 and the 9th of March 2018.
+For purposes of the Index, “current” is defined as published within the 12-months immediately preceding the end of the data collection period, e.g. “current” information was published between the 9th of March 2021 and the 9th of March 2022.
 Information published before this period is not accepted as current and information published after the close of data collection cannot be considered in the assessment.
 Documents that are not current under this definition are accepted only if they are up to date with their regular cycle of publication or if they have explicit extensions written into them.

 Information published in machine-readable formats is presented in a structured way (not free text) that can be read automatically by a computer.
 Formats such as XML or spreadsheets (XLSX, CSV) are machine-readable formats.
 Data in traditional word-processed documents, HTML and PDF files are easily read by humans but are difficult for machines to interpret.
 Publishing data in a structured, machine-readable open format allows activities of different organisations to be quickly collected and compared.
 By contrast, comparing activities across multiple organisations or countries would require searching multiple websites and aggregating information published in different PDF files.
 This difference is reflected in the Index scoring, whereby organisations can get more points on indicators published in machine-readable formats.
 Data published in the IATI Standard, the only open standard for aid and development finance data, scores highest, followed by data published in other machine-readable formats, then websites and finally PDF files.